Formula vs. Breastfeeding: An Evidence-Based, Judgment-Free Guide

 What about donor milk?

-Donor breast milk (from milk banks) is pasteurized and tested for safety.
+Donor breast milk (from milk banks) is pasteurized and evaluated for safety.
 It's primarily available for premature or medically fragile infants.
 Informal milk sharing (between individuals) carries risks including inadequate screening and contamination.
 If you're interested in donor milk, discuss it with your pediatrician and use an accredited milk bank.

 Fed is best — but that doesn't mean the choice doesn't matter.
 It means the right choice is the one that considers your baby's nutrition, your physical and mental health, your family's logistics, and your personal goals.
 Talk to your pediatrician, get lactation support if breastfeeding, and give yourself grace.
 For more feeding resources, browse our feeding and nursing guides and our bottle comparison.